Ronlikesleep/EG_SWEOA/README.md

 ![WechatIMG20](https://github.com/Ronlikesleep/EG_SWEOA/assets/29923635/1c26b955-809f-4289-b6f6-bdaa9cac32db)

-(You might not want to face a situation like that!)
+(You might not want to face a situation like that!
+The image is facing the most likely location for the appearance of a CT)

 ## Question 3
 1.Use Command Line for Customized Data Analytics